Using Stock Options To Pay Yourself 2% Monthly Dividends

 In our video series, there's a lesson called "The Secret to Consistent 20-40% Annual Returns on Stocks" and I hope you've seen it.
 Although the low implied volatility of the market has made it a rough year for option selling, we were still able to scratch out just over 40% profits in four months in our paired Long-Term and Short-Term Portfolios.
 Our other virtual portfolios are also performing very well with the Options Opportunity Portfolio up over 100% in 2016 and, surprisingly, our very conservative Butterfly Portfolio is up over 60% due to some not very conservative bullish adjustments we made in the February dip.
 On the whole, though, we accomplished all this by following the BASIC strategies we teach at Philstockworld, not by gambling!

-I've written this article before, the first draft was on May 14th of 2016 so let's start by showing you how our picks from that article did so MAYBE you will take the rest of what we have to teach you seriously - time is money and, at PSW - we don't waste either!Trade Idea #1 was Barrick Gold (NYSE:ABX) using the following combination:
+I've written this article before, the first draft was on May 14th of 2016, so let's start by showing you how our picks from that article did so MAYBE you will take the rest of what we have to teach you seriously - time is money and, at PSW, we don't waste either!Trade Idea #1 was Barrick Gold (NYSE:ABX) using the following combination:

 - Buy 1,000 shares of ABX for $18.40 ($18,400)